vinnyt123/Dreamscapes/README.md

 Rowan Hart and Vincent Tunnell.

-To run the jar, navigate to out > artifacts > Dreamscapes > Dreamscapes.jar and download it.
+To run the jar, first of all ensure you have Java installed.
+On GitHub navigate to out > artifacts > Dreamscapes > Dreamscapes.jar and download it.
 Place the jar file on your desktop and use command prompt (or terminal) and type:

 cd Desktop

 java -jar Dreamscapes.jar

-The game will automatically run.
+After a brief pause the game will launch.
+For best results use on Windows, though it also does run Linux.